Ever since I turned 40, I have been noticing something missing in the beauty and skincare category of social media and advertising.

 Beth reached out with the fun idea of me doing a personal makeup session with her that she would record a video and put up on her YouTube channel and her blog.
 She was in the mood for a makeup update and figured this was a great time and way to share some of my favorite makeup tips for older women!

 So this gave me the idea to piggy back on the idea for her video tutorial we did together.
-Be sure to go watch it first!!
+Be sure to watch it right here below, then continue reading along with the rest of my blog post on how to easily fix certain aging makeup mistakes.

-What I am going to focus on today are 5 COMMON MAKEUP MISTAKES older women are making and how to fix them.
+Now what I am going to focus on are 5 COMMON MAKEUP MISTAKES older women are making and how to fix them.

 #1.
-Not enough skin prep.
-You gotta prep the canvas before you can apply the paint!!
+NOT ENOUGH SKIN PREP.
+You gotta prep the canvas before you apply the paint!
 Our skin gets dehydrated as we age and that causes makeup to settle in the fine lines and wrinkles even more.
-I always say that your makeup will only look as good as possible if you’re taking good care of your skin and you need to plump it up!
+I always say that your makeup will only look as good as possible IF you’re taking good care of your skin!
+I would argue to say that moisturizing your skin to plump it us, is THE most important step in any makeup routine.

 How to fix it : Every single day you should be cleansing, toning, exfoliating (you know I’m going to say with this magic exfoliant), and moisturizing!
 And give yourself a tiny facial massage when doing any face oils or creams at night and in the morning.
 This increases circulation and gets the blood flowing in the face which gives you a natural glow and brings more color to the skin.

 #2.
-Ignoring the eyebrows altogether OR making them too dark.
+IGNORING THE EYEBROWS ALL TOGETHER.
 I harp on how important eyebrows are ALL the time.
 They are literally the starting point of your face.
 Notice in the video I began dealing with them FIRST to set the pace for the rest of the makeup.
 Skinny brows are a dead giveaway of being older.

 You need fullness in the brows to appear more youthful since most of our brows fall out and get sparse the older we get.
 You don’t see 10 year olds walking around with pencil thin brows do you??